engageLively/galyleo-examples/tutorials/create-table/README.md

 # First Notebook
-The first notebook shows how to create a GalyleoTable, assign types to a schema, load a table from a record, and write a table to a file.
+The first notebook shows how to create an SDML tabke, assign types to a schema, load a table from a record, and write an SDML table to a file.
 Open and execute FirstNotebook.ipynb.

 # Second Notebook
 The second notebook shows how to read a GalyleoTable from a file and load it, using JSON.
 The file is the one written by the first Notebook.
 A copy is in the repo.